juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 **Importance.** Self-healing drivers can reduce automation maintenance costs by automatically detecting changes in the web page layout and updating locators to ensure the test cases are functional [1].

-**Theory.**  For DotNet we found that the library Selenium.WebDriver.SelfHealing is the only available NuGet package in the official repositories and that it offers self-healing capabilities with a privative license (it allows a monthly quota for free).
-For Java, TestRigor and Healenium were available solutions, the first one with a privative license (with a fifteen days trial) whereas Healenium is free [2, 3].
-Only Healenium offered an explanation of its internal functioning, and apparently, only Healenium and TestRigor use Artificial Intelligence.
+**Theory.** Selenium.WebDriver.SelfHealing is the only available library for DotNet in the NuGet repository, and Healenium and TestRigor are libraries only available for Java.
+Selenium.WebDriver.SelfHealing offers a free monthly quota, Healenium is free without limit, and TestRigor is privative with a fifteen days trial [2, 3].
+Only Healenium and TestRigor mentions the use of Artificial Intelligence.

-**Method.** We evaluated all libraries using the same test procedure, which is entering a value in an input field and confirming that value was displayed in a label after the user pressed a button.
-The test cases of table 1 consisted in a combination of locators that could be "valid" or "broken" depending on the site implementation (table 2).
-The expectation was that the self-healing libraries could heal the locators after presenting the valid examples.

-For DotNet we implemented a project using the Selenium/nUnit combo, and for Java, we implemented a project using Maven/TestNg/Selenium.
-The test cases were executed in Healenium's docker hub container [2, 3].
+**Method.** We evaluated all libraries using the following test procedure: users opens a web form, enters a value in an input field, pressed a button to submit the form, and confirms that value is displayed in a label.
+The test procedure was executed against the combination of locators specified in table 1 (test cases) using the web site implementation listed in table 2.
+The test procedure was implemented for DotNet using Selenium/nUnit combo, and for Java using Maven/TestNg/Selenium.
+The test cases were executed in Healenium's docker hub container to avoid conflicts with the Driver version [2, 3].

 Table 1.
 Test cases.